csdms/bmi/docs/source/bmi.grid_funcs.rst

    /* SIDL */
    int get_grid_rank(in int grid, out int rank);

-Given a :term:`grid identifier`, get the :term:`rank` of that grid as an integer.
+Given a :term:`grid identifier`, get the :term:`rank` (the number of dimensions) of that grid as an integer.

 A grid's rank determines the length of the return value of many of the following grid functions.